-Barry Town United will take part in a Long Walk Home, following their game against Connah's Quay on 27th September, in aid of Llamau.
+Barry Town United will take part in a Long Walk Home ahead of their next home game against Connah's Quay on 27th September, in aid of Llamau.

 The walk follows the announcement of a new partnership with the charity, which works across Wales to support young people and women experiencing homelessness.